kuzzleio/sdk-java/doc/3/controllers/index/list/index.md

 ---
 code: true
 type: page
-title: List
+title: list
-description: List the indexes.
+description: Lists the indexes.
 ---

-# List
+# list

 Gets the complete list of indexes handled by Kuzzle.